Ayan-thecodeking/ayan-thecodeking/README.md

 - 🤝 I’m looking for help with **career guidance**

-- 📝 I regularly write articles on [loveexploringeverytime.blogspot.com](loveexploringeverytime.blogspot.com)
+- 📝 sometime i write articles on [loveexploringeverytime.blogspot.com](loveexploringeverytime.blogspot.com)

 - 💬 Ask me about **any thing and everything**